nitrescov/Python-RaspiNAS/README.md

    * As an example the user `guest` with his pin `123` is already created.
    * To create users yourself, start `add_users.py` without parameters using Python.
 It should be self-explaining but further information can be found directly in the file if needed.
    * To completely delete a user, the directories with his name have to be removed from  `users` and `temp` first.
 After that, the line containing his name must be deleted from `usernames.dat` and his hash-value from `userdata.dat` (**same line number/position**).
-   * **Warning:** When deleting a user double check to remove the right lines and make sure that both files have the same line count afterwards (with one blank line at the end).
+   * **Warning:** When deleting a user double check to remove the right lines and make sure that both files have the same line count afterwards (with one linebreak at the end).
 If there are only few users, I'd recommend deleting the file and regenerating it with `add_users.py`.

 3. Setup of `server.py`: